ashutoshmjain/gita/src/divineArchitecture.md

 ## The Game's Physics & The Path to Mastery

-If Chapters 8 and 9 describe the game's rules and objectives, Chapter 7 (referenced in the text) explains its underlying physics: the three *Gunas*.
+If Chapters 8 and 9 describe the game's rules and objectives, Chapter 7 explains its underlying physics: the three *Gunas*.
 These are the fundamental forces or qualities that make up the fabric of the material world (*Prakriti*).

 * ***Tamas***: Inertia, darkness, and ignorance.
 * ***Rajas***: Passion, activity, and restlessness.